SCRT-HQ/VaporShell/docs/glossary/New-VSElasticBeanstalkApplicationVersion.md

----
-layout: glossary
-title: New-VSElasticBeanstalkApplicationVersion
-categories: glossary
-label1: Category
-data1: Documentation
-label2: Depth
-data2: Deep
-schema: 2.0.0
----

 # New-VSElasticBeanstalkApplicationVersion

 ## SYNOPSIS
-Adds an AWS::ElasticBeanstalk::ApplicationVersion resource to the template
+Adds an AWS::ElasticBeanstalk::ApplicationVersion resource to the template.
+The AWS::ElasticBeanstalk::ApplicationVersion resource is an AWS Elastic Beanstalk resource type that specifies an application version, an iteration of deployable code, for an Elastic Beanstalk application.

 ## SYNTAX